-ON THIS PAGE: You will read about your medical care after treatment for a brain tumor is completed, and why this follow-up care is important.
-To see other pages, use the menu.
+ON THIS PAGE: You will read about your medical care after treatment for a brain tumor is completed and why this follow-up care is important.
+Use the menu to see other pages.

-Care for people diagnosed with a brain tumor doesn’t end when active treatment has finished.
-Your health care team will continue to check to make sure the tumor has not returned, manage any side effects, and monitor your overall health.
+Care for people diagnosed with a brain tumor does not end when active treatment has finished.
+Your health care team will continue to check that the tumor has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care.

 Learn more about the importance of follow-up care.

 One goal of follow-up care is to check for a recurrence, which means that the tumor has come back.
 A tumor recurs because small areas of tumor cells may remain undetected in the body or may survive the initial tumor treatment.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.

 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
 Your doctor will ask specific questions about your health.
 Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors including the type and grade of tumor first diagnosed and the types of treatment given.

 The anticipation before having a follow-up test or waiting for test results may add stress to you or a family member.
 This is sometimes called “scanxiety.”
 Learn more about how to cope with this type of stress.

 Most people expect to have side effects when receiving treatment.
 However, it is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
 Other side effects called late effects may develop months or even years after treatment has ended.
 Long-term and late effects can include both physical and emotional changes.